 Once registered, dealers are free to submit grant applications using our secure online system.
 The diagram attached shows the grant scheme process.

 We provide training to dealers in using the online grant application and grant payment claim system.
-There are 5 video tutorials avaiable which explain the following:
+There are 5 video tutorials avaiable which explain the following: (note all of these videos are part of the EV Dealer training on the SEAI Energy Acadmey platform)

 - How to register as a dealer